davidwesst/blog/highlight-reel-for-2014/index.md

   - Prairie Dev Con
   - ZVGQ
 social_image: "newzvgqtitle.PNG"
-categories:
-- inner monologue
 date: "2015-01-01T19:34:29"
-excerpt: "This past year has been a rough one for me personally, but professionally, not so bad."
+description: "This past year has been a rough one for me personally, but professionally, not so bad."
 ---

 [1]: newzvgqtitle.PNG